perzi/convert-to-modules/README.md

 Tool to convert ES5 files to ES2015 modules.

-If you have a bunch of JavaScript files which relies on global variables and files being included in a certain order, this tool can help you inspect and create a codemod to convert the files to ES2015 modules.
+If you have a bunch of JavaScript files which relies on global variables and files being included in a certain order, this tool can help you convert them ES2015 modules.
 It can also inspect and output a dot-file to render a dependency graph.

+## Why create a tool for this?

+Because you can run the conversion over and over and do the actual conversion when it suits best.
+The project I was working on when creating this had a lot a files and there we things needed to be fixed before we could do the conversion.
+Converting the files and trying to bundle them we found many things we refactored before converting them.
+This tool helped to be able to do the conversion more than once and with the latest versions of all files.

+## Other tools needed

-Install [jscodeshift](https://github.com/facebook/jscodeshift) to do the conversion.
+[jscodeshift](https://github.com/facebook/jscodeshift) to do the conversion.

-Install [Graphviz](http://graphviz.org) to convert graphs to images.
+[Graphviz](http://graphviz.org) to convert graphs to images.

 ## Install

-`npm install --save-dev`
+`npm install --save-dev convert-to-modules`

 ## CLI Usage

 ### Convert files

-`npx convert-to-modules --codemod <files> > <codemod filename>`
+`npx convert-to-modules --codemod <rootfolder> "<filepattern>" > <codemod filename>`

-ESLint is used internally to find globals and your files can't have any eslint comment like `/* global myglobal */` when running it.
-Remove them before running with `--codemod` option.
-There's a codemod for that `strip_eslint_global_comment.js` in the root of this project.
+rootfolder is a parent folder which all files will be relative to.

 #### Example

 ##### Create codemod

-`npx convert-to-modules --codemod ./scripts/**/*.js > convert_scripts_codemod.js`
+`npx convert-to-modules --codemod scripts "scripts/**/*.js" > convert_scripts_codemod.js`

+Note: Make sure to put the files pattern in a string for it to work.

 ##### Run jscodeshift

-`jscodeshift ./scripts/**/*.js --transform convert_scripts_codemod.js`
+`jscodeshift --transform convert_scripts_codemod.js <absolute root to files>/scripts/**/*.js`

 Note: The codemod will have full paths to files in it.
-The source files can't change path after codemod creation.
+You must run it with the full path to the files.
+And you have to recreate a new codemod if you move the source files after creating a codemod.
+Any existing eslint inline comment `/* global */` will be replaced by the codemod.

 ### Create dependency graph

-`npx convert-to-modules --graph <files> > <dotfile>`
+`npx convert-to-modules --graph <rootfolder> <filepattern> > <dotfile>`

 or

-`npx convert-to-modules --minigraph <files> > <dotfile>`
+`npx convert-to-modules --minigraph <rootfolder>  <filepattern> > <dotfile>`

 #### Example

 ##### Create graph

-`npx convert-to-modules --graph ./scripts/**/*.js > scripts_graph.dot`
+`npx convert-to-modules --graph scripts "scripts/**/*.js" > scripts_graph.dot`

 ##### Create png